ploitivel/Percona-XtraDB-Cluster-y-Docker-Compose/README.md

 Each donation is like adding a star in our universe of projects.

 Can you help us light up the sky with more stars?
-Think of it as treating ourselves to a drink on an afternoon of brainstorming: refreshing, energizing and, oh, so necessary!
+Think of it like giving ourselves a drink on a Sunday afternoon: refreshing, energizing and, oh, so necessary.

 👉 [Be that star and shine with us here](https://donate.stripe.com/7sIbKicyugmgd6E289)